Beliavsky/Fortran-tools-on-GitHub/README.md

 [FORTRAN_callgraph_browser](https://github.com/cemac/FORTRAN_callgraph_browser): browsing tool that reads in a directory of Fortran code and displays it as an interactive graph, by Dan Ellis and Richard Rigby

+[Fortran code quality](https://github.com/eirik-kjonstad/fortran-code-quality): simple Python script that parses Fortran files and gives feedback on a few metrics relating to code quality, by Eirik F. Kjønstad and Sander Roet

 [Fortran linter](https://github.com/cphyc/fortran-linter): simple fortran syntax checker, including automatic fixing of the code, from cphyc

 [fortran-linter](https://github.com/uchchwhash/fortran-linter): linter for Fortran 77 using Parsec-like parsing combinators in Python, by uchchwhash